kyverno/website/content/en/docs/Kyverno CLI/_index.md

 #### ValidatingAdmissionPolicy

-With the `apply` command, Kubernetes ValidatingAdmissionPolicies can be applied to resources as follows:
+With the `apply` command, Kubernetes ValidatingAdmissionPolicies (VAP) can be applied to resources as follows:

 Policy manifest (check-deployment-replicas.yaml):